 - Both the written and field test are pass/fail.
 There will be no provisional results given. - Should retesting of the skills verification be necessary only the portion failed by the candidate will need retested. - Should retesting of the written test be necessary, the entire written test must be completed. - All testing results will be sent to the candidate, the sub-grantee Weatherization Program Manager and the sub-grantee Executive Director. - Candidates will have three opportunities to pass all testing to become Indiana Weatherization Competent.
-Individuals that fail to pass competency on the third attempt will be required to submit a formal request to IHCDA for reapplication to work in Indiana's Weatherization Assistance Program for consideration. - An individual would be able to continue working in a competency that has been achieved and they hold, even if they failed the second attempt for an additional competency.
+Individuals that fail to pass competency on the third attempt will be required to submit a formal request to IHCDA for reapplication to work in Indiana's Weatherization Assistance Program for consideration. - An individual working in a current competency will not be reprimanded for failure to expand their competencies.
 For example: if an individual has become Indiana Weatherization Competent as a Retrofit Installer Shell, this same individual tests to become a Crew Leader but fails three attempts.
-This individual would be allowed to work in Indiana's Weatherization Assistance Program as a Retrofit Installer Shell but not perform the duties of a Crew Leader. - Should a second attempt at passing competence be needed, the second attempt shall take place no later than 3 months following the initial attempt. - IHCDA will only pay for the first attempt for an individual to pass competency.
-In the case of a failed attempt, the sub-grantee or contractor will be responsible for the cost of any subsequent test procedures. - Competency testing must take place no later than the conclusion of the 9-month training period commencing 45 days from their hire date.
+This individual would be allowed to work in Indiana's Weatherization Assistance Program as a Retrofit Installer Shell but not perform the duties of a Crew Leader. - IHCDA will only pay for the first attempt for an individual to pass competency.
+In the case of a failed attempt, the sub-grantee or contractor will be responsible for the cost of any subsequent test procedures. - Competency testing must take place no later than the conclusion of the 9-month training period commencing 45 days from their hire date unless there has been an approved request for accommodation by IHCDA.